-While testing 18 major e-commerce sites for our study on e-commerce filtering, one of the form interfaces that proved most problematic to the test subjects were sliders.
+While testing 18 major e-commerce sites for our study on e-commerce filtering, one of the form interfaces that proved most problematic to the test subjects were slider designs, e.g. commonly used for price sliders.
 In fact, dual-point range sliders for price and budget were misinterpreted by more than 50% of the test subjects and in general provoked numerous interaction issues.

 Most often slider handles are overly sensitive for users to accurately set their desired value.
 During testing, the subjects would often go through multiple attempts at setting the slider values before arriving at their desired value range.

-In this article we’ll therefore explore the observed usability issues with slider interfaces by going over 5 implementation details integral to slider designs and logic.
+In this article we’ll therefore explore the observed usability issues with slider interfaces by going over 5 implementation details integral to slider UX and slider designs.

 1) Non-Linear Slider Scale